-Q2: What is the transfer eligibility for a student who makes a family move from School District A to School District B, then enrolls in a different school in School District A?
-A2: This would not meet the definition of a bona fide family move since the student selected a different school back in the former school district and not a school in the attendance area in which he resides or in the new school district.
-The student would be sub-varsity eligible for the remainder of the school year for a mid-year transfer or for the first half of the varsity season for a summer transfer in those sports played during the 12 months prior to the school transfer.

-Q3: May a student play a second season of the same sport in the same school year following a bona fide family move?
-A3: Yes - See CHSAA By-law 1770.71.

-A student transfers from School A to School B following a move from his parents' house to his grandparents' domicile, which has always been in School B's attendance area.
-Following the correct legal procedures, the 04: grandparents become the student's legal guardian.
-Q+. granuparents become the student's legal guardian.
-Is the student eligible at School B?
-A4: No. There was no bona fide family move, nor did the student move with his/her parents or guardian.
+- Q5: Does the transfer rule affect activities such as music, speech and student council? - A5: No. See Bylaws 4710.1, 4800.1 and 4920.1. - Q2: What is the transfer eligibility for a student who makes a family move from School District A to School District B, then enrolls in a different school in School District A? - A2: This would not meet the definition of a bona fide family move since the student selected a different school back in the former school district and not a school in the attendance area in which he resides or in the new school district.
+The student would be subvarsity eligible for 365 days from the date of the transfer. - Q3: May a student play a second season of the same sport in the same school year following a bona fide family move? - A3: Yes See CHSAA Bylaw 1770.71. - Q4: A student transfers from School A to School B following a move from his parents' house to his grandparents' domicile, which has always been in School B's attendance area.
+Following the correct legal procedures, the grandparents become the student's legal guardian.
+Is the student eligible at School B? - A4: No. There was no bona fide family move, nor did the student move with his/her parents or guardian.